 After that first experience I had to find a way to get by with less and set out to find the best ultralight backpacking gear.
 Piece by piece I cut weight and by the end of the season my pack was so light I could chase elk across the highest peaks all day and camp wherever I ended up as darkness fell.
 It was liberating and I never went back.

 Most people can get by with only enough gear to fill a small fanny pack when going on day hike, but feel they have to take 50 pounds or more when camping for a few nights.
 After that first trek into the Beartooths, I started thinking about what I truly needed to be comfortable at night.
-Remembering my aching back, I came to the conclusion I didn't need much.
+Remembering my aching back and knees, I came to the conclusion I didn’t need much.
+And had to cut back.

 Aside from the gear I usually carried when going out for just the day, all I needed to spend a night in the woods was a bed, a shelter and a way to cook a meal.